Nivalyx/osu-wiki/wiki/Announcement_messages/id.md

 Anyone can file a request to join the announce user group by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) with the subject `Announce Usergroup Request`.
 This must be sent from the email address attached to the user's osu! account.

 The body of the email should contain the following:

 - Nama akun osu! pemohon.
-- An explanation outlining the reason for needing announcement messages, and how frequently they will be used.
 - Penjelasan yang menguraikan alasan mengapa pengiriman pesan ini dibutuhkan, serta seberapa sering pesan ini akan dikirim.

 [Tim dukungan akun](/wiki/People/Account_support_team) kami akan mengkaji permintaan ini dan menginformasikan keputusan mereka kepada pemohon yang bersangkutan.